-Ledebouria socialis var. violacea IS NOT an accepted name.
+Ledebouria socialis var. paucifolia IS NOT an accepted name.

 I sorta kinda made it up to distinguish it between the two “varieties” I am growing.
-The other is Ledebouria socialis var. paucifolia which you can view by clicking HERE.
+The other is Ledebouria socialis var. violacea which you can view by clicking HERE.

 The genus, Ledebouria Roth, was named and described by Albrecht Wilhelm Roth in Novae Plantarum Species Praesertim Indiae Orientalis in 1811.
 According to Plants of the World Online by Kew, the genus Ledebouria contains 61 accepted species (as of when I am updating this page on October 29, 2019).

 I bought two plants from a member of the Facebook Group called Succulent Marketplace in October 2018.
 She said one of them was Ledebouria scilla paucifolia and the other was Ledebouria socialis violaceae ‘Silver Squill’.
 Upon research, I found out they were formerly in the genus Scillia.
-Ledebouria socialis var. violacea was formerly Ledebouria socialis ‘Violacea’ and Ledebouria violacea.
-The other plant was formerly Ledebouria pauciflora but now is Ledebouria socialis var. pauciflora.
-Both plants are considered varieties of Ledebouria socialis.
+Ledebouria socialis var. paucifolia was formerly Ledebouria pauciflora.
+The other plant, Ledebouria socialis var. violacea, was formerly Ledebouria socialis ‘Violacea’ and Ledebouria violacea.
+Now both plants are considered a varieties of Ledebouria socialis.